We’re thrilled to offer critiques and portfolio reviews with our brilliant faculty members at the 2023 Writers & Illustrators Working Conference.

 We believe in working on craft as much as possible, so we highly recommend getting feedback.
 Getting a critique or portfolio review from a more experienced and established author/illustrator, editor or agent can teach you things you will be able to use in all your future writing.
 And it can make the difference in polishing your manuscript before you send it out to agents and editors for consideration.
 Read this article by author Erin Heger about Why Author Critiques Can Be a Career-Maker.

 Critiques and portfolio reviews cost $50 and should be requested when you register.
+Critiques and portfolio reviews are in person during the conference on Saturday this year as they have been in past in-person conferences.
+Each critique or review is 10 minutes.
 If you want to add a critique or portfolio review after you have registered, please email Regional Advisor Samantha M Clark.

 Novel, graphic novel, chapter book and early reader critiques are for the first 10 pages of your manuscript.

 Picture book critiques are usually for the full manuscript; however, if the picture book is longer than 10 properly formatted pages, you will submit only the first 10.
 (Please note: Each critique is for only one (1) manuscript.
 If your picture book manuscript takes up only five pages, you may NOT submit another manuscript to get to 10 pages.)

 Dummy critiques are for your full dummy.
 Please see below for more details.

 When should materials be submitted?

 For all manuscripts and dummies, you will submit your materials by March 25th to the conference to give your critiquer time to prepare their feedback.
 Scroll down for instructions.

 When do the critiques take place and how long will they be?